vivshaw/zettel/pages/cost analysis.md

 tags: finance, management, cost
 ---

-- $product\ costs = direct\ materials\ costs + direct\ labor\ costs + MOH$
+- $product\ costs = direct\ materials\ costs + direct\ labour\ costs + MOH$
 	- there are multiple types of manufacgtoring overhead cost (MOH) as well:
 		- Indirect material costs- cleaning supplies, machine oil
-		- Indirect labor costs- supervisors, drivers, cleaning staff
+		- Indirect labour costs- supervisors, drivers, cleaning staff
 		- Other costs- equipment depreciation, insurance, property taxes
 - simplest way to estimate MOH- **job-cost analysis:**
-	- you can't calculate exactly how many watts of electricity went to each job, what percentage of the tax, etc. so MOH is allocated using a measurable *basis*- commonly labor hours or machine hours. you pick a basis, divide your _total_ overhead costs by the basis, and that gets you the _MOH rate_, which you can multiple each job's use of the basis by to get its share of the overhead.
+	- you can't calculate exactly how many watts of electricity went to each job, what percentage of the tax, etc. so MOH is allocated using a measurable *basis*- commonly labour hours or machine hours. you pick a basis, divide your _total_ overhead costs by the basis, and that gets you the _MOH rate_, which you can multiple each job's use of the basis by to get its share of the overhead.
 	- choose a basis matching the primary cost driver for the product
 - more advanced method- **activity-based cost analysis**
 	- the ABC method for calculating overhead breaks a job into individual tasks and calculates costs for each, giving a more granular estimate. this is more effortful than job-cost analysis, but more accurate.